 Homework is the tool that college professors use to track your progress.
 In other words, home assignments help tutors see your academic weaknesses and strengths.

-What is more, homework helps them find out any knowledge gaps in their students.
+Moreover, homework helps them discover any knowledge gaps in their students.

 As a result, they know who requires their help and what strategies should be applied in each case.